eschnou/ardrone-panorama/README.md

 # ardrone-panorama

+Capture your world like never before!

 Autonomously fly a ARDrone 2.0 to desired altitude and rotate the drone to take a sequence of 8 pictures at 45° intervals to form a 360° panoramic view.

-Capture your world like never before!

 ## Usage

 Specify the panorama altitude (in meters) with the `-h` argument.
+The rotation is currently fixed to 45°, but it should be changed to a custom setting in the future.

 `./bin/panorama -h 3`

+If you place the 'oriented roundel' tag (that you have received with your drone) on the floor, the drone will attempt to maintain itself over the tag and land back on the tag.

 ## Install